Use the Azure Managed Lustre CSI driver with Azure Kubernetes Service

 Sign in to the Azure portal.

 Find your AKS cluster.
-Select the Overview blade, then select the Connect button and copy the command for Download cluster credentials.
+On the Overview pane, select the Connect button, and then copy the command for Download cluster credentials.

-In your terminal session paste in the command to download the credentials.
-It will be a command similar to:
+In your terminal session, paste in the command to download the credentials.
+The command is similar to:

 az aks get-credentials --subscription <AKS_subscription_id> --resource_group <AKS_resource_group_name> --name <name_of_AKS>